Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Methods

 We use a direct multi-step forecasting strategy that involves training a separate model for each forecast time.
 The architecture is that of a sequential model, consisting of a dense layer of 32 nodes, followed by a batch normalization layer, a dropout layer with rate 0.3, a dense layer of 16 nodes, another batch normalization layer, and a dropout layer with rate 0.4 (see Fig. \ref{fig:architecture}).
 Thus, the number of nodes decreases with the layer number, from the first to the last one.
 The weights in all the dense layers have been initialized with the Glorot uniform initializer \citep{glorot_and_bengio_2010}, and the nodes are activated according to the \acrfull{relu} function.

 The architecture of the \acrshort{nn} models used to predict the residuals at each lead time is illustrated in Fig. \ref{fig:architecture}.
 Each node in the graph represents a specific layer function, while the arrows represent the flow.
 This way, the \acrshort{nn} graphs show the order of the layers, starting with the input layer on top and ending with the last dense layer (output) at the bottom.
 The nodes also include the input and output shapes of each layer.
-The number of predictors is variable, but if we train the models with observations, tide, storm surge, and wind from five different stations, from $t-24$ to $t+60$, after removing predictors with missing data the number of predictors for \acrshort{osc} is 1550 (as shown for the input layer).
-Notice that the volume size decreases from the first to the last layer.
-The number of observations, or samples, used to train the networks on each operation is also variable.
+The number of predictors is variable, but if we train the models with observations, tide, storm surge, and wind from five different stations, from $t-24$ to $t+60$, after removing predictors with missing data the number of predictors for \acrshort{osc} is 1550 (as shown for the input layer in Fig. \ref{fig:architecture}).
+Note that the number of observations, or samples, used to train the networks on each operation is variable.
 Because the \acrshort{nn} operates on a batch of the input, the question marks in the graph are a placeholder for the number of samples.
 In this work, we have used a batch size of 32.

 The \acrfull{adam} optimizer \citep{kingma_and_ba_2014} is used for performing the training, with a learning rate of 0.001.
 The advantage of using this method is that it converges rapidly, and no manual tuning of the learning rate is needed.
 Moreover, we have chosen the \acrfull{mse} as a loss function.
 In order to evaluate the model, we use the Mean Absolute Error (MAE).
 This metric is used to judge the model's performance, not in the training process.
 When the metric has stopped improving for 20 epochs, the learning rate is reduced by a factor of 2.
 The lower bound of the learning rate is set to 0.0001.
 The maximum number of iterations is 500, but the training terminates when the loss does not improve over 50 epochs.